-Each term teachers will meet with children and their parents to discuss pupil progress and to set targets for future learning.
+In the autumn and spring term, teachers will meet with children and their parents to discuss pupil progress and to set targets for future learning.
 A written report is provided for parents towards the end of the summer term, as are results from recent assessments and curriculum levels for English, Mathematics and Science.
 These interviews with children and parents are an important aspect of home/school partnership; they provide teachers, children and parents with the opportunity to discuss progress.